 This fictional fare sounds downright ridiculous, I know.

-That said, the reason why we’d never give such ludicrous items the time of day serves as some serious food for thought for marketers.
+That said, we'd never give such ludicrous items.
+The time of day serves as some serious food for thought for marketers.

 In an era where society is collectively worried about keeping more money in their pockets, you can't afford to ignore the implications of your price tag.

 And it doesn't matter if you're looking to grow an online business or selling assembly-line hamburgers:

 If you screw up the pricing of your products and services, you will struggle with your bottom line.

 Fortunately, figuring out the formula for perfect pricing is pretty simple.

 That is, if you can create the right conditions for your prospects.

 The preconceptions of pricing

 Before we get into the nitty-gritty, let's talk about the importance of price conditioning.